deskavaenkelt/EcUtbildningDevOps/Databases in Linux/Assignment 2/README.md

 ### MongoDB part 2

-In this step I created the relationship table:
+In this step I created the relationship table (more on this later):

 | variable          |
 | ----------------- |